Skip to content

 Our Whare Taonga or House of Treasures, was kindly gifted by Whānau Āwhina Plunket for a nominal sum and with massive support by the Tūātapere Te Waewae Community Board.
 We are excited to announce this new step in our heritage preservation journey and the progress we are making in bringing change to our community in the ways they can access, contribute to, learn from, engage with and share our local district heritage, both themselves and in our community.
 Our Community Archive Heritage Hub was officially opened by Mayor Scott on 13 Oct 2023, with a mihi by Ōraka Aparima Rūnaka.

 Even though our aims are to preserve historic values, sites and information, we concurrently run different local heritage preservation projects on top of our normal heritage institution operations.
-For our 2023/2024 focus, we will be moving on to specifically target preserving the history of the Waiau Valley and wider surrounds, including Clifden and the Monowai and Manapōuri power projects, noting that the Monowai Power Scheme is 100 years old in March 2025.
+For our 2024/2025 focus, we will be moving on to specifically target preserving the history of the Waiau Valley and wider surrounds, including Clifden and the Monowai and Manapōuri power projects, noting that the Monowai Power Scheme is 100 years old in March 2025.
 We will also collate stories of how reducing the flow of the Waiau River has impacted the Waiau districts and the Tūātapere community in particular.
 We have started this part of the project by focusing on the earlier Waiau River Crossings.
 If you can provide any photos and information from either of these areas or points of interest, please contact our Heritage Hub Project Manager as below, for how you can help out.
 This project combines both digital preservation and physical archive collections of suitable and relevant materials.

 Additionally, we have started digitising Tūātapere Hump Ridge Track history and have original documents in our Archive Store.
 We are keen to secure further funding for the parts of our new DigiHub that we have not yet been able to afford, although we have raised the money for the first stage of necessary equipment.
 We are now seeking funding for the second stage.
 This is required to undertake our vastly increased workload by a growing number of community volunteers.
-While the scope of our projects for the DigiHub are quite a large undertaking, we desire to have this fully operational and the current work load and project undertaken, well before the Humpridge Track officially becomes New Zealand’s next Great Walk, which will hopefully be during 2024 after weather events have forced postponements.
-If anyone can help us with this project, whether it be for funding, digitising or if you have any in-depth knowledge of the track itself, please let us know if you can help.
-We will also be transforming our Heritage Hub into an "all things Hump Ridge Track" related, for the opening.
+While the scope of our projects for the DigiHub are quite a large undertaking, were able to have this fully operational and the current work load and project undertaken, in time for the Hump Ridge Track to officially become New Zealand’s next Great Walk, which happened on 25 October 2024 after weather events had forced postponements.
+If anyone can help us with this project, which is ongoing, as there is 34 years of history to record, whether it be for organising, digitising or if you have got any in-depth knowledge of the track itself, please let us know if you can help.
+We have transformed our Heritage Hub into an "all things Hump Ridge Track" related, for the opening of this first Great Walk season.
+We also have available, our in-house published "Walking On Top Of The World" Booklet, a brief history of Tūātapere Hump Ridge Track.
+In future we will be publishing a larger version for the locals and others who did the hard mahi or work on volunteering to make it.
+We appreciate all our volunteers who are already doing valuable mahi/work to help preserve our various district histories and this one too.

 We will also be continuing our digital preservation of community held historical material, as it is especially important for communities who have no history repository locally, to have a place to keep their local heritage safe and to promote the history of their communities and those who settled the area or worked there.
 But all district histories within our boundaries are welcome.
 Any district, town, farm, business, family, event, nature or community project within our designated area (the old Wallace County region) is considered and if you would like to have the history of this recorded for our current and future generations, please make contact with us to arrange this.
 For more localised records, we accept these from within the local Community Board boundaries.